-SYLLABUS - Fall Semester 2010
+SYLLABUS - January 2014

-Title of the Course: To Know the Heart of the Stranger

-Instructor: Johanna Bos
+Title of the Course: To Know the Heart of the Stranger Instructor: Johanna Bos

 Course description:

-We will study the connections and interactions of racism and sexism as they promote and reinforce dominant structures and practices in religion and the world.
+We will study the connections and interactions of racism and sexism (including heterosexism) in their economic contexts, as they promote and reinforce dominant structures and practices in religion and the world.
 One of the screens for our analysis will be the biblical category of the stranger as s/he occurs in narrative and legal regulations in the Torah.
 Textbooks in the area of liberationist feminism will provide a structure for critique and analysis both of the biblical period and our current context.
-Fictional material written by women who write from a minority perspective will provide another tool of access to worlds and experiences that may be unfamiliar to many.
+Fictional material written by women who write from a minority perspective will provide a crucial tool of access to worlds and experiences that may be unfamiliar to many.
 Course objectives:

 To understand more clearly and deeply the ideologies of racism and sexism, in their systemic connections, as they work together to uphold oppressive patriarchal modes of thought and practice.
 To link these ideologies to biblical material and reflect on both the material and the reality to which it speaks in new ways.
 We should come away from this course having gained in understanding the intertwining of sexism and racism in the United States and with a greater ability to address issues of domination, subordination and privilege.
 Ultimately, we hope that all of us will seek to walk in solidarity with those whose voices have traditionally been undervalued and silenced and whose life experience has not counted in the traditions.
 Solidarity with the heart of the stranger is a consistent biblical requirement that must find concrete expression in the daily lives of faithful people today.
-Method The course will take place on six consecutive Saturdays, beginning on September 18, through November 6, skipping October 2 and 30.
-We will meet for the greatest part of the day, beginning at 9 and ending at 4 with an hour and a half for lunch.
-This schedule will leave ample time for reading, writing and reflection between class times.
+Overall objective Our overall objective is to create recognition of gender, race and class privilege in one's specific context, also as it affects theological perspectives and faith commitments, and thus to foster human relations that reflect more closely the biblical mandate to live in solidarity with the "other" whose reality is marked by domination and oppression.
+Method The course will run from January 7 through 17, 2014, each morning 9-12.
+In addition there will be class on January 10 and 17 in the afternoon from 2-5 pm.
 During class time we will mix presentations from the instructor with discussions of readings and of our written statements.
 Classes will open with a prayer, reading and/or song and end in a similar manner.
 Students are expected to participate in offering an opening or closing liturgy, which can be done in small groups.
 [See attached guidelines].
 Each student will bring an identity statement to the course for which the guidelines may be found below.
 A part of your statement will be read and discussed in class.
 In addition, there will be a description and analysis of a cross-cultural experience for which guidelines may be found below also.
 Some other unorthodox ways of learning may be explored, as drawing, music and/or dance.
 Policy on Inclusive Language: